bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 There are several types of widgets available, including different displays of the same information for use in different contexts:
 - **Regular Widgets** include detailed displays like videos, maps, instrument gauges, and overlays
    - They can only be located in the main display area
+   - Their positions and sizes snap to the [Profile alignment grid](#profile-configuration), if it is enabled
 - **Mini Widgets** are small (usually text-based) indicators and buttons
    - They can be in the shared header bar, or in the View-specific footer bar or a [mini widget bar](#mini-widget-bar) in the main display area